 News, events, media, seminars and more

-When it comes to collection of electronic evidence, it can always seem a shock as to how much data is stored on devices.
-There have been many occasions when a client wants to review just a single computers’ worth of data and they nearly fall off their chair when you break the news that they have over 400,000 documents to review.
-Data amounts are only ever going to increase, which is only unfortunate for the paralegals and lawyers who have to sit and span through the hundreds of documents each day.
+When digital evidence is forensically collected, it can always seem a shock as to how much data is actually stored on devices such as mobile phones and computers.
+There have been numerous occasions where a client requests to review just a single computers’ worth of data and they nearly fall off their chair when you break the news that they have over 400,000 documents to review.
+Data amounts are only ever going to increase, which is only unfortunate for the paralegals and lawyers who have to sit and churn through hundreds of documents each day.

-This said, there are some fantastic tools on the market which assist in the culling process, offering advanced features to cull your data down to the ‘hot documents’ of interest.
-CYFOR are currently hosting KCura’s latest version of Relativity, 9.5, which has excelled itself in offering a full in-house document review platform for eDiscovery exercises.
-With extensive experience on managing projects using Relativity, I believe the following 5 areas are important factors which should be considered in all cases to speed up the review process.
+That said, there are some fantastic tools on the market which assist in the culling process, offering advanced features to cull your data down to the ‘hot documents’ of interest.
+CYFOR utilises the latest version of Relativity, a leading online review platform, which has excelled in offering a complete in-house online document review platform for eDiscovery exercises.

 When starting out with document review, there will be certain criteria that must be followed in order to determine what documents are of interest or not.
 This criteria may be documents involving certain names, places, products etc. With this said, running search terms across your data set for these specific names or phrases can ensure you are reviewing the documents you know are of interest to your case.
 Similarly, if you are investigating events that happened within a certain time period, applying date ranges to the data set will ensure you are only reviewing documents within the time frame, again reducing the overall data size to only the relevant period.